stefanionescu/stefanionescu/README.md

 ---

 ## 🎭 What I’ve been hacking on since
-After crypto, I pivoted into building consumer apps.
+After crypto, I moved on to building consumer apps.
 Life’s too short to do boring ass B2B.
 A few highlights:

 - [llm-roleplay-webapp](https://github.com/stefanionescu/llm-roleplay-webapp) – think *Character.ai x TikTok*.
   - Used `react-virtua` for efficient chat virtualization